SenpaiSilver/elearning/Python/README.md

 * How to use a `class`;
 * How to import a `class`;
 * Why and when to use a `class`.

+## Chapter 06: Files and folders

+What you will learn:

+* How to create a file;
+* How to open an existing file;
+* How to read and write to a file;
+* How to list a folder's content.